danielBingham/peerreview/documentation/planning/road-to-mvp.md

 users can copy and paste out of the PDF.

 **Downloading PDF of papers** Users want to download PDFs of Papers.

+**User Profile Pictures** Users can upload pictures to their profiles.

+**Use routing for Reviews** Right now we're using redux state to track navigation among reviews and review comments on the draft paper review page.
+We should be using routing.
+That way you can link to a particular review or comment.

 **Full Authentication and Authorization**  We need to do all the things in the Authentication epic to build a really solid authentication system.